telerik/maui-docs/controls/dataform/editors/custom-editor.md

 # .NET MAUI DataForm Custom Editors

-DataForm has a support for custom editors since R1 2023 Service Pack of Telerik UI for .NET MAUI.
+DataForm has a support for custom editors with 5.0.2 version of Telerik UI for .NET MAUI.

 * `DataFormCustomEditor`&mdash;Represents a custom editor in a RadDataForm.